-While applying the hierarchy of controls is critical to ensure the most effective controls will provide risk reduction, there must be recognition that some inherent risk will always exist in any work system.
+While applying the hierarchy of controls is critical to ensure the most effective controls will provide the intended risk reductions, there must be recognition that some inherent risk will always exist in any work system.
 Regardless of what safeguarding system is implemented, it is still necessary to look closely at organizational forces, the knowledge and training of users and supervisors, as well as the behaviors and errors of users that can degrade or bypass the engineering controls (Liberty Mutual 2009).
+Exhibit 2 illustrates the concepts of the hierarchy of controls and the impact of combining controls in reducing residual risk in work systems.